 14. Deliver a State of the Company address.

-As CEO or equivalent, share annual updates to your company employees.
+As CEO or equivalent, share annual updates with your company employees.
 Make it accessible for all through video conferencing.
 The SOC reports on the condition of the company, allows the CEO to outline priorities for the coming year, and encourages cooperation for yearly agendas.

-15. Create company wide contests and/or virtual events.
+15. Create company-wide contests and/or virtual events.